TheCymaera/minecraft-spider/README.md

 3. Procedurally Animated Robots: https://youtu.be/PSnPOYeTW-0

-This plugin is very experimental and untested with multiplayer.
+This plugin is very experimental and untested in multiplayer.
 Use at your own risk.